Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, according to Mr. Vu Thanh Chung, Vice Chairman of the Board of Directors of MBBank, the MBBank app also has a scanning function to detect fake software.
 With this method, MBBank has blocked 99% of fake software on the phone.

 Although risk prevention measures are being strengthened, the State Bank also admits that it is very difficult to completely prevent fraud.
-In the Draft Decree on administrative sanctions in the monetary and banking sector, the State Bank proposed a fine of up to VND200 million for the act of renting, leasing, buying, selling, or opening bank cards for others.
+In the Draft Decree on administrative sanctions in the monetary and banking sector, the State Bank proposed a fine of up to 200 million VND for the act of renting, leasing, buying, selling, or opening bank cards for others.
 However, due to the huge profits from fraud, many people will still ignore it.
 In fact, there has been a situation of keeping people "renting faces" to transfer fraudulent money.

 To act as a strong deterrent, the Ministry of Public Security has proposed amending the Penal Code.
 Accordingly, the act of leasing accounts, buying and selling bank cards, etc. can be criminally prosecuted, because it is considered an act of aiding and abetting financial fraud.

-Although real estate bond issuance has increased again since April 2025, it is only concentrated in one enterprise.
+Although real estate bond issuance has increased again since April 2025, it is concentrated in only one enterprise.
 Most real estate enterprises still have to depend on bank capital.

 According to statistics from the Vietnam Bond Market Association, in the first half of May 2025 (as of the date of information announcement on May 16), there were 10 corporate bond issuances, with a total value of VND 10,450 billion.
-Banks are still the main issuing group, with 6/10 issuances, but real estate bonds continue to recover.
+Banks are still the main issuer, with 6/10 issuances, but real estate bonds continue to recover.

 The first half of May 2025 recorded 3 issuances by real estate enterprises, from Vingroup Corporation and Van Phu Real Estate Joint Stock Company, with a total issuance value of VND 4,150 billion (accounting for nearly 40% of the total value of corporate bonds issued in the first half of May 2025).
-Of which, the issuance value of Vingroup alone was VND 4,000 billion.
+Of which, the issuance value of Vingroup alone is VND 4,000 billion.

 In the first 3 months of 2025, real estate bonds were completely frozen, but became active again in April 2025 with 4 issuances.
 Of which, 3 issuances from Vingroup with an issuance value of 9,000 billion VND, accounting for 80% of the total value of real estate bonds issued.
 This shows that the bond capital mobilization channel has not really been cleared, only concentrated in one enterprise.